 December

-December boasts the longest daylight hours of the year and generally warm, balmy days.
-This means that tourist season is in full swing.
-You’ll still need warm gear if camping, since night temperatures can drop below freezing.
+December boasts the longest daylight hours of the year and generally warm, balmy days – tourist season is in full swing.
+You'll still need warm gear if camping, as the temperature at night can drop below freezing.
 For wildlife lovers, this is an excellent time to visit penguin colonies such as Punta Tombo and Isla Magdalena, since chicks start hatching in early summer.

 Key Events: Jineteadas – Cochrane, Cerro Castillo, Villa O’Higgins; Navidad